mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.3.20240705-or-older/general/supported-bms.md

 🥇 JKBMS (51% of all systems)

-🥈 Jiabaida JDB BMS (20% of all systems)
+🥈 Jiabaida JBD BMS (20% of all systems)

 🥉 Daly BMS (14% of all systems)